CkyBlue/ADT_Wise/README.md

 You can get a feel for how it is suppose to work by trying out 'insert' on queue.
 The live logs for the rest aren't ready.

+Until the live logs are up, all you can do is simply run commands on ADTs and see what the effect is on internal variables such as pointer values.

 The console branch is stable (I hope), the other is not.

 Run it through main.py.
 The console version uses a clear screen function which